Updated 06/26/2022

 Unfortunately, later studies did not show the same results, and there are considerable side effects from the misuse of HGH.
 Like any “quick fix,” the hype of synthetic HGH was overblown and unrealistic.
 Weight loss is hard work!

 Still, a significant body of research demonstrates that there is a connection between obesity and growth hormone deficiency.
 It’s a complicated relationship that still isn’t entirely understood.
-For instance, it’s hard to tell which came first – the obesity or the HGH deficiency.
+For instance, it’s hard to tell which came first – the obesity or the deficiency.

-But while the use of HGH in those who do not have a deficiency isn’t advised (or approved by the FDA) for weight loss purposes, your levels are still worth exploring.
+So while the use of HGH in those who do not have a deficiency isn’t advised (or approved by the FDA) for weight loss purposes, your levels are worth exploring.
+If you are, in fact, deficient, balancing these levels out may be just what your body needs to spring it back into action.

 And, of course, it’s worth mentioning that I don’t think synthetic hormone injections are the way to go.
 There are many natural ways you can balance out your hormone levels without adding unnecessary chemicals to the mix.

-What causes low HGH levels?
+What causes low GH levels?

 So how do growth hormone levels get low in the first place?
 Like any hormonal imbalance, it’s about the way hormones interact with each other.